bharatsonwane/team_orbit/frontend/docs/src/components.md

 ### CreateTenantDialog

-**Purpose**: Comprehensive dialog for creating new tenant organizations with admin user setup.
+**Purpose**: Streamlined dialog for creating new tenant organizations with essential information only.

 **Location**: `src/pages/tenant/components/CreateTenantDialog.tsx`